markskeff/api-testing-basics/exercise_instructions.md

 # Exercise Instructions

-In this practical exercise, you will use an online API testing tool (Postman) to perform request-response actions on a sample API (https://jsonplaceholder.typicode.com).
+In this practical exercise, you will use an online API testing tool to perform request-response actions on a sample API.
 The goal is to familiarize yourself with the tool's interface and understand how different HTTP methods and requests impact API responses.

 ## Getting Started

 1. Open a web browser on your computer.
-2. Go to [Postman](https://www.postman.com/) and sign up or log in to your Postman account.
-3. Once logged in, you will be greeted with the Postman dashboard.

-## Importing Requests

-1. From the dashboard, click on the "New" button at the top-left corner.
-2. Choose "Collection" to create a new collection for your API requests.
+2. Go to [ReqBin](https://reqbin.com/), a user-friendly online API testing tool.
-3. Give your collection a name (e.g., "API Testing Basics Collection").
-4. Click "Create" to create the collection.
-5. Within your collection, click the "Import" button.
-6. Choose "Link" and provide the URL to the collection JSON file provided in the repository's `api_test_scripts/` directory.

 ## Running API Requests

-1. Click on a specific request from your collection to select it.
-2. Review the request details, including the HTTP method, URL, headers, and parameters.
+1. On the ReqBin homepage, you'll find a "Create Request" section.
+2. Enter the URL of the API endpoint you want to test (e.g., `https://jsonplaceholder.typicode.com/posts`).
+3. Choose the HTTP method you want to use (GET, POST, PUT, DELETE) from the dropdown.
+4. Add any necessary headers or parameters based on the API documentation.
+5. If applicable, enter the request body data (e.g., for POST and PUT requests).
-3. Click the "Send" button to execute the request.
+6. Click the "Send" button to execute the request.
-4. Examine the response you receive, paying attention to the status code, headers, and response content.
+7. Examine the response you receive, paying attention to the status code, headers, and response content.

 ## Exploring Responses